-- Have immediate access to a charged mobile phone in case of emergency 999 request - If using a mobile phone check that it has reception - Have details of the address and directions to venue for emergency services - Have list of other essential phone numbers e.g. parents of under 18's, local health centre, NHS Direct, venue caretaker. - Have appropriate first aid kit and access to first aid room during an event
+- Have details of the address and directions to venue for emergency services - Have list of other essential phone numbers e.g. parents of under 18's, local health centre, NHS Direct, venue caretaker. - Have appropriate first aid kit and access to first aid room during an event